 - An intermediate data access function receives the intermediate data from the UE via the 5GS, and sends it to network inference engine for network inference.
 If the intermediate data delivery function applies optimization or compression on intermediate data, this function may apply corresponding optimization or decompression techniques.

-- The final inference output data is sent to the UE via the 5GS, through the inference output delivery function.
+- The inference engine passes the inference output data to the UE via the 5GS, or through the inference output delivery function.

 For both split inference scenarios, extra factors may be considered, including those such as: